4 Things You Need to Create A Great Staffing Report

 Historic reports often provide much-needed context for data that would otherwise appear as an outlier.
 If you have a huge conference in October or if business routinely takes a dip during the holidays, it makes sense to compare the data from that time period to the equivalent period in the previous year.

 The drawback of historic reports?
-Because these reports don’t utilise real-time data, they’re not ideal for spurring real-time decisions.
+Because these reports don’t utilize real-time data, they’re not ideal for spurring real-time decisions.

 Rolling Model: Reports with a fluid start date and end date.